 Gary Pearce, KN4AQ, was our Public Information Coordinator before Bill, and Gary is still active in Amateur Radio public relations.
 Both Bill and Gary received the Philip McGan Silver Antenna Award for the excellent work they’ve done for ham radio here in our state and beyond.

 The ARRL Public Information Group:

-ARRL Headquarters has an outstanding full-time Media Relations manager, Allen Pitts, W1AGP, who is responsible for public relations on the national level and assisting the public relations appointees at the section level.
+ARRL Headquarters has a full-time Media Relations manager, Sean Kutzko, KX9X, who is responsible for public relations on the national level and assisting the public relations appointees at the section level.